Listed below are the public use areas in Johnson County that are maintained by the Conservation Board. Click on an area to see more information.

 The tree and shrub plantings have helped to make the Frytown Area a wildlife area extraordinaire.
 Conservation staff constructed a bridge over a deep ravine that provides access so that maintenance equipment can be utilized in parts of the area that were inaccessible.

 There is an old farm pond in the southwest part of the area.
 Part of the pond berm has washed out.
 Plans call for the conversion of the old pond to a shallow water wetland.
 Frytown is a very popular area for birders as well as turkey, deer and squirrel hunters.
 It is one of the few remaining forested areas in this quadrant of the county.
+This area is open to all hunting and trapping, but hunters are required to use non-toxic shot and solid projectiles while hunting this property.

 - F.W.
 Kent Park